Crash (Ballard novel): Interpretation

+The story can be classed as dystopic.

 Critical reception

 The novel received divided reviews when originally published.
 One publisher's reader returned the verdict "This author is beyond psychiatric help.
 Do Not Publish!"
 A 1973 review in The New York Times was equally horrified: "Crash is, hands-down, the most repulsive book I've yet to come across."

 However, retrospective opinion now considers Crash to be one of Ballard's best and most challenging works.
 Reassessing Crash in The Guardian, Zadie Smith wrote, "Crash is an existential book about how everybody uses everything.
 How everything uses everybody.
 And yet it is not a hopeless vision."
 On Ballard's legacy, she writes: "In Ballard's work there is always this mix of futuristic dread and excitement, a sweet spot where dystopia and utopia converge.
 For we cannot say we haven't got precisely what we dreamed of, what we always wanted, so badly."